 The focus in the required area is on Political Science and on its sub-discipline of International Relations.
 Two modules in this area are required modules.
-In addition, there is the required internship, which must be directly related to the topics of the study program, as well as Studium.Pro, in which students can choose from various interdisciplinary modules.
+In addition, there is the required internship, which must be directly related to international or cross-border topics of the study program, as well as Studium.Pro, in which students can choose from various interdisciplinary Master's modules.

 In the elective area, students can continue their education in core aspects of Political Science and also focus on History and/or Sociology.
-The courses specifically address individual problem areas and issues of the corresponding subject and offer in-depth access to their problem-oriented analysis.
+The courses specifically address individual problem areas and issues of the corresponding subject from an international perspective and offer in-depth access to their problem-oriented analysis.
 Students acquire the ability to transfer independently as well as to critically analyze, reflect and interpret subject-specific content at a high scientific level.
 They are also trained to present the results correctly and convincingly in written and oral form.